-The standard schedule for rotation is usually between 5,000 miles and 8,000 miles, but the manufacturer’s manual will give you the precise, recommended date.
-Maintaining a system where tires are rotated as per brand instructions for every truck in your fleet will pay off in the long run, because tires are a big financial investment.
+The standard schedule for rotation is usually between 5,000 miles and 8,000 miles.
+The manufacturer’s manual will give you the precise, recommended date.
+Maintaining a system where you rotate tires per brand instructions for every truck in your fleet will pay off in the long run, because tires are a big financial investment.

-Tires can age pre-maturely if they are not stored in a cool, dry place that is sheltered from direct sunlight, and this can significantly reduce their working life.
-Washing tires regularly is another way to hold off pre-mature aging.
+Tires can age pre-maturely if they are not stored in a cool, dry place that is sheltered from direct sunlight.
+This can then significantly reduce their working life.
+Washing them regularly is another way to hold off pre-mature aging.

 # 6: Every Trip Merits An Inspection

-Before a rig goes out, or after it comes in, it is important to inspect the tires for damages sustained from potholes, uneven road surfaces, glass shards, rocks and all kinds of other debris that litter the roadways.
-Drivers are not always aware that their tires have been compromised, especially during low-light hours, and they run the risk of a blow-out, costing the fleet company time and money, when a simple inspection at the end of a trip can easily locate and rectify these problems.
+Before a rig goes out, or after it comes in, it is important to inspect the tires for damages.
+Drivers are not always aware of damage to their tires.
+Especially during low-light hours, they run the risk of a blow-out, costing the fleet company time and money.
+After all, a simple inspection at the end of a trip can easily locate and rectify these problems.